awslabs/amazon-documentdb-tools/monitoring/docdb-dashboarder/README.md

 ```
 python create-docdb-dashboard.py --name <your dashboard name> --region <your region> --clusterID <DocDB clusterID>

-optionally include --include-nvme to add NVMe metrics to the dashboard
 ```
 ### Only include one of the below metrics.
 If migrating using migrator script, include --monitor-migration.
 If migrating using DMS, include --monitor-dms following by --dms-task-id
 ```